 Tip #2: Understand your tech stack

-Review your existing tools and determine places where text messaging can be integrated into your business more efficiently.
+Review your existing set of tools and determine if there are places where texting can be integrated into your business more efficiently.
 Most SMS providers integrate into ERP, CRM, and marketing automation tools.
 See what your internal teams are using and where it might be helpful to create an integration.

 If you already have an integration with Zipwhip, make sure to find a provider that can maintain that integration.
 Typically, it’s easy to start in the app marketplace of the software you want to connect with to see other providers that might work.